-STA-1E: STA-1E Western Flow-way is offline for the Restoration Strategies project to fill and grade Cells 5 and 7, and the Eastern Flow-way is offline for vegetation management activities including rip-rap repairs related to Tropical Storm Eta.
+STA-1E: STA-1E Western Flow-way is offline for the Restoration Strategies project to fill and grade Cells 5 and 7, and the Eastern Flow-way is offline for vegetation management activities related to Tropical Storm Eta.
 Operational restrictions are in place in STA-1E Central Flow-way for vegetation management activities.
-Online treatment cells are at or above target stage and vegetation in the flow-ways is stressed and highly stressed.
+Online treatment cells are at or near target stage and vegetation in the flow-ways is stressed and highly stressed.
 The 365-day phosphorus loading rates (PLRs) is high for the Central Flow-way (Figure S-1).

 STA-1W: Operational restrictions are in place in STA-1W Western, Eastern, and Northern Flow-ways due to construction activities.
 Most treatment cells are at or near target stage.
 Vegetation in the flow-ways is stressed and highly stressed.
-The 365-day PLRs for the Northern, Western, and Eastern Flow-ways are below 1.0 g/m2/year (Figure S-2).
+The 365-day PLRs for the Northern and Western, and Eastern Flow-ways are 1.0 g/m2/year or lower (Figure S-2).

 STA-2: STA-2 Flow-way 2 is offline for construction activities.
-Operational restrictions are in place in STA-2 Flow-ways 1, 3 and 4 for vegetation management activities.
-Online treatment cells are at or near target stage.
+Operational restrictions are in place in STA-2 Flow-ways 3 and 4 for vegetation management activities, and in Flow-way 1 following dryout conditions.
+Online treatment cells are near or below target stage.
 Vegetation in Flow-ways 1 and 3 is stressed, and in Flow-ways 2, 4 and 5 is highly stressed.
 The 365-day PLRs for Flow-ways 1, 4 and 5 are below 1.0 g/m2/year.
 The 365-day PLR for Flow-way 3 is high (Figure S-3).